JulianEberius/paramiko/sites/docs/api/config.rst

 documentation for your Paramiko-using library of choice (again, often `Fabric`_) to see what it honors on its end.

+- ``CanonicalizeFallbackLocal``:
+- ``CanonicalizeHostname``: as with OpenSSH, when a lookup results in this being set to ``yes``, it triggers an attempt to resolve the requested hostname under one of the given ``CanonicalDomains`` and re-parse the entire config file.
 - ``AddressFamily``: used when looking up the local hostname for purposes of expanding the ``%l``/``%L`` :ref:`tokens <TOKENS>`.